-Can always choose natural parametrization so that log likelihood is strictly concave, in which case maximum likelihood estimate (MLE) is unique if it exists.
+Can always choose the natural parametrization to make the log likelihood strictly concave so maximum likelihood estimate (MLE) is unique if it exists.

 Conditions for "usual" asymptotics of maximum likelihood hold if true unknown parameter value is in interior of parameter space.